vec2text/vec2text/README.md

 <img src="https://github.com/jxmorris12/vec2text-gif/blob/master/vec2text_v3.gif" width="500" />

 This library contains code for doing text embedding inversion.
 We can train various architectures that reconstruct text sequences from embeddings as well as run pre-trained models.
-This repository contains code for the paper "Text Embeddings Reveal (Almost)
-As Much As Text".
+This repository contains code for the papers "Text Embeddings Reveal (Almost) As Much As Text" and "Language Model Inversion".

 To get started, install this on PyPI: